How you can use these recent PR crises to your company’s advantage

 This occurrence highlights the importance of a well-trained spokesperson.
 Anyone charged to speak on your company’s behalf must always be mindful of what’s at stake and not be caught off-guard when confronted by reporters.

 At Axia, we’re ready to be your crisis management counselors.
 We will use our communications and writing expertise to help you get through any emergency and even prevent one from occurring in the first place.
-Download our free e-book Managing Public Relations in a Crisis or give us a call today before a major crisis sidelines your company.
+Download our e-book Managing Public Relations in a Crisis or give us a call today before a major crisis sidelines your company.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.